mehdi-developer/news-app/README.md

 ## Build

+After Cloning the Project make sure you run
-Run `ng build` to build the project.
+`ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests